web-platform-tests/wpt/fetch/http-cache/README.md

   cache that's ill-defined; see [this issue](https://github.com/whatwg/fetch/issues/354).

+* Some browser caches will behave differently when reloading / shift-reloading, despite the `cache mode` staying the same.

 * At the moment, Edge doesn't appear to using HTTP caching in conjunction with Fetch at all.